The Royal White Hart/Browns

 Many years later in 1725 a widow Margery Wood is recorded as the owner.
 However, around 1764 The White Hart was purchased by the Waller family of Hall Barn.

 There have, over the years, been many distinguished visitors to the White Hart including Bishops and Archdeacons on the occasion of their ‘visitations’ to the church of Saint Marys and All Saints when they were entertained at the Inn by the Churchwardens.
 In Beaconsfield, A History The White Hart is noted as having extensive facilities for county elites to meet and dine in and by 1881 the inn had been renamed The Royal White Hart.
 Throughout the 19th and 20th centuries The Royal White Hart continued as a ‘family and commercial hotel and posting house’.
-Today in 2016 the White Hart has undergone recent refurbishment and is now a Travelodge and Vintage Inn.
+In 2016 the White Hart underwent refurbishment and became a Travelodge and Vintage Inn.
+In 2022 the Royal White Hart became Browns, part of a chain of restaurants: the Travelodge remains.